Viraj2313/MovieApiApp/README.md

 VITE_API_URL=your_backend_api_url
 ```

-## Contributing
+## 🤝 Contributing
-Feel free to fork the repository and submit pull requests.
+Contributions are welcome!
+Fork the repository, create your feature branch, and submit a pull request.

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

-## License
+## 📜 License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).

+---